 However, the fine is not the problem.
 Drivers pay the fine and don’t change their behavior.
 It isn’t until they injure or kill someone that they appreciate how dangerous it is.
 There are even drivers who keep a device such as an iPad on their lap while driving.
 They know it is dangerous, yet they keep on doing it.

 How a Virginia Car Accident Attorney Can Help

 If you’ve been injured by someone texting and driving, you need a Richmond personal injury attorney.
 Once you get your injuries taken care of, you are going to want someone to pay.
 You’ve probably sustained damage to your car and have lost wages.
 You need to prove the other driver was at fault.

 It is not enough to allege that the other driver was distracted.
 You must prove it.
 You can argue that he sent or received a text at the time of the accident.
 However, pinpointing the exact time of the accident can be hard.
 It is hard to prove that the text was sent at exactly the same moment.
-Here is where your Virginia car accident attorney can help.
+Here is where we can help.

-Your car accident attorney will subpoena the driver’s phone records.
-He can even link the time on the text to the time of impact.
-He can do this with eyewitness statements and can also reference cameras that caught the accident on tape.
+Our car accident attorney can subpoena the driver’s phone records.
+We can even link the time on the text to the time of impact.
+We can do this with eyewitness statements and can also reference cameras that caught the accident on tape.
 The timestamp will match the time of the text, phone call or app launch.
-Your attorney knows how to get these records.
-You do not.

 Contact Us Now

 If you’ve been injured in a distracted driving accident, you don’t want to fight it alone.
 The other driver will have his insurance company on his side.
 He will also have an attorney.
 You need an experienced advocate on your side.
-If you’ve been in a distracted driving accident, contact a Richmond car accident attorney.
-Call the professionals at CAIL.
-The initial consultation is free and they can answer any questions or concerns you may have.
+If you’ve been in a distracted driving accident, contact a Richmond car accident attorney at CAIL.
+The initial consultation is free and we can answer any questions or concerns you may have.